wout/dat-metadata-standard/README.md

   - **`arguments`** (required): an array with arbitrary values used as arguments for the invocation of the renderer (e.g. `[123]`)
 - **`properties`** (optional): an object with arbitrary key/value pairs describing the token's (unique) properties
+- **`blurhash`** (optional): a thumb image placeholder using the [blurhash algorithm](https://github.com/woltapp/blurhash)

+**Note**: A `blurhash` can be used instead of the `image` property to remove the external storage dependency (IPFS, Arweave, ...).
+That way, the token is fully on-chain.
+Wallets or viewers can use it as a stand-in thumb image without the overhead or rendering the complete token.
+Blurhash strings can be rendered on a canvas element or converted to a base64 png data string by clients.

-#### Dynamic arguments
+#### Directives

-Several dynamic arguments can be passed to the renderer:
+Several directives for dynamic arguments can be passed to the renderer:
 - `@tx_hash` (`string`): transaction hash of the mint (can be used as the seed value for an Sfc32 PRNG for example)
 - `@epoch` (`number`): epoch in which the token was minted
 - `@slot` (`number`): slot in which the token was minted